rtreacy87/MLOps-Notes/wiki/security-password-management.md

 `pass` is a lightweight, command-line password manager that follows the Unix philosophy.
 It uses GPG for encryption and Git for version control, making it ideal for developers and MLOps engineers.

+For a comprehensive guide on using `pass` effectively, including synchronization across devices, browser integration, mobile access, and automation, see our [Pass Workflow Guide](../Lab1/supplementary/pass-workflow-wiki.md).

 #### Setting Up Pass on Linux

 ```bash